Peer pressure

-Peer pressure can affect individuals of all ethnicities, genders and ages.
+Peer pressure can affect individuals of all ethnic groups, genders and ages.
 Researchers have frequently studied the effects of peer pressure on children and on adolescents, and in popular discourse the term "peer pressure" is used most often with reference to those age-groups.
 It's important to understand that for children of adolescent age, they are faced with finding their identity.
 Erikson, a sociopsychologist, explains that identity is faced with role confusion, in other words, these children are trying to find a sense of belonging and are the most susceptible to peer pressure as a form of acceptance.
 For children, the themes most commonly studied are their abilities for independent decision-making.
 For adolescents, peer pressure's relationships to sexual intercourse and substance abuse have been significantly researched.
 Peer pressure can be experienced through both face-to-face interaction and through digital interaction.
 Social media offers opportunities for adolescents and adults alike to instill and/or experience pressure every day.

 Studies of social networks examine connections between members of social groups, including their use of social media, to better understand mechanisms such as information sharing and peer sanctioning.
 Sanctions can range from subtle glances that suggest disapproval, to threats and physical violence.
 Peer sanctioning may enhance either positive or negative behaviors.
 Whether peer sanctioning will have an effect depends strongly on members' expectations and the possible sanctions actually being applied.
 It can also depend on a person's position in a social network.
 Those who are more central in a social network seem more likely to be cooperative, perhaps as a result of how networks form.
 However, this goes both ways and so they are also more likely to participate in negative behaviors.
 This may be caused by the repeated social pressures they experience in their networks.